Carolinapm354/MIT_3D_Flood_Map/README.md

 // ...
 Load other models (loader3, loader4) similarly
 ```

 Make sure to replace "model#.gltf with the URL from Github containg the GLTF.
 After this you can go live and all models must appear on the map.
-If you can't find a particular model than it must be related with the scale and or position of object.
+If you can't find a particular model, then it must be related with the scale and or position of object.
 Let's see.

   * **Scaling and Positioning Models**